top of page

 Design - Strategy - Training - Conference - Advocacy

-The citizens' assemblies in Montenegro was part of a deliberative democracy initiative aimed at involving ordinary citizens in the decision-making process for the fight against corruption in the country.
-The assembly was organized as a mechanism for improving the democratic process by giving citizens a more direct role in shaping laws and policies.
+The Citizens' Assemblies in Montenegro were part of a deliberative democracy initiative aimed at involving ordinary citizens in the decision-making process for the fight against corruption in the country.
+The assemblies were organized as a mechanism for improving the democratic process by giving citizens a more direct role in shaping laws and policies.

 Citizens assembly in Montenegro